UW-Hydro/VIC/README.txt

             against an error of -9998 - now they check for values less than -998, since ERROR = -999.

+Trap cases of negative soil moisture.

+            Files affected:

+            full_energy.c

+            No longer resets ice content to previous time-step ice content if subsidence has occurred.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r2 to VIC 4.1.0 beta r3 *****
 --------------------------------------------------------------------------------